SharePoint/sp-dev-docs/docs/spfx/roadmap.md

 ## Client-side web parts++ and add-ins

 - Support more complex scenarios and interactions with web parts
   - "Citizen developer" model for lightweight development

 - Bring add-ins to the modern world: let’s make them play nicer with the new UX
   - Azure AD registration
   - Native responsive support
   - Build add-ins with SharePoint Framework

 ## Application Lifecycle Management

 - Streamlined approval experience: no need to know who your tenant admin is anymore
   - Owner initiates the approval process.
   - Tenant admin gets automatically notified.
   - Settings to control the default experience around approval process.
+- API for creating app catalog in the tenant

 ## Developer experience

 - SharePoint Framework Workbench 2.0: Development story for SharePoint Framework Extensions
-- Toolchain components
+- Tool chain improvements

 ## Already shipped capabilities